 In other words, the solution to providing fresh air was to open a window!

-At CO2Meter.com, we provide wall-mounted CO2 sensors used worldwide to control HVAC systems.
-So the next time you see a wall thermostat, look for a box beside it.
-It might say CO2Meter.com on the label.
+So the next time you see a wall thermostat, look for a box beside it..It might just say CO2Meter.com on the label.